Klumz/comp230-cpd/README.md

 We did various things this week, such as live coding lectures in comp220, evaluating game UIs in comp210 and comp230 about ethics and professionalism.
 We also discussed various ideas for our group project with the BAs.
 Since I'm quite reserved, I found this a slight challenge and didn't engage as much as I should have.
 I will try to improve by involving myself more and giving my ideas and thoughts when necessary.

 ## Week Three
 This week, my biggest challenge was understanding our maths library task for comp220, and how we as a group are going to create our own.
 I have a feeling this is going to take significant effort and understanding from me, despite this being a collective task.
-Also, I've been having personal family issues recently, so this is something I'll have to sort out before it affects my personal performance.
+Also, I've been having personal family issues recently, so this is something I'll have to sort out before it severely affects my performance.

 ## Week Four
+This week we had a group

 ## Week Five